devrosch/sciformats/lib-rs/README.md

 wasm-pack test --firefox --headless
 ```

 `--firefox` is a placeholder for one of several browser engines that can be used: `--node`, `--chrome`, `--firefox`, or `--safari`.
-Note: For Chrome you may have to manually install chromedriver on some platforms to make headless mode work, see [wasm-pack/issues/611](https://github.com/rustwasm/wasm-pack/issues/611).
-Safari will only work on macOS.
+Note: For Chrome you may have to manually install chromedriver on some platforms to make headless mode work, see [wasm-pack/issues/611](https://github.com/rustwasm/wasm-pack/issues/611). `--safari` will only work on macOS.

 ## Limitations